tipoqueno/UI-Design/README.md

 ### Courses

 - [User Interface Design Specialization / COURSERA](https://coursera.org/specializations/user-interface-design) - Design Better User Interfaces.
-Learn to create effective and usable interfaces for a range of products and devices. **FREE** / Video course
+Learn to create effective and usable interfaces for a range of products and devices. **FREEMIUM** / Video course

 - [Intro to the Design of Everyday Things / UDACITY](https://www.udacity.com/course/intro-to-the-design-of-everyday-things--design101) - This course provides a summary of key concepts from the first two chapters of The Design of Everyday Things by Don Norman. **FREE** / Video course